-- All general meetings other than annual general meetings are known as special general meetings.
-The Secretary will call a special general meeting if: - 21.1.1 the Committee requests one; or - 21.1.2 At least four Members request one in writing.
+- 21.1 All general meetings other than annual general meetings are known as special general meetings.
+The Secretary will call a special general meeting if: - 21.1.1 the Board requests one; - 21.1.2 the Parent requests one in writing; or - 21.1.3 at least four Members other than the Parent request one in writing.
 If there are more than 40 Members, at least one tenth of all the Members must ask for the meeting. - 21.2 Whoever asks for the meeting must give the Secretary details of the business to be discussed at the meeting. - If a special general meeting is requested, the Secretary must within 10 days of having received the request give all Members notice calling the meeting.
 The meeting must take place within 28 days of the Secretary receiving the Members' request.
-The Secretary should decide on a time, date and place for the meeting in consultation with the Committee or the Chairperson, but if such consultation is not practicable the Secretary can on his/her own decide the time, date and place for the meeting. - 21.4 If the Secretary fails to call the meeting within 10 days, the Committee or the Members who requested the meeting can arrange the meeting themselves. - 21.5 A special general meeting must not discuss any business other than the business mentioned in the notice calling the meeting.
+The Secretary should decide on a time, date and place for the meeting in consultation with the Board or the Chairperson, but if such consultation is not practicable the Secretary can on his/her own decide the time, date and place for the meeting. - If the Secretary fails to call the meeting within 10 days, the Board or the Members who requested the meeting can arrange the meeting themselves. - A special general meeting must not discuss any business other than the business mentioned in the notice calling the meeting.